DISCLAIMER: This site does not collect or share any personal information from our readers. We do not ‘phish’ or ‘troll’ or track our loyal readers.

 "I think the sheriff's office is probably one of the biggest responsibilities there is in Morgan County," Franklin said.
 "There are so many opportunities to do good in that office.
 We need to look at the things that are good and keep them, and we need to look at things that are not and change those."

 Blogger Comments: The above comment is one of the most important comments Franklin has ever made.
-It is time to change those things within the sheriff's office that are not good.
-Good bye Sheriff Franklin, Bones Wilson, Blake Robinson, Justin Powell, Larry and Pam Berzett, Dee and Brian Goodwin, Ron Livingston, Deputy Whittle, and Chief Corley.
+It is time to change those things within the sheriff's office that is not good.
+Goodbye Sheriff Franklin, Bones Wilson, Blake Robinson, Justin Powell, Larry and Pam Berzett, Dee and Brian Goodwin, Ron Livingston, Deputy Whittle, and Chief Corley.

 Franklin said sheriff's office financial records for such funds as the pistol permit and inmate food would be available for citizen inspection if she were elected.